torvalds/linux/Documentation/arch/sparc/oradax/oracle-dax.rst

 can make hypercalls directly while the user code must use wrappers provided by the driver.
 The setup of the CCB is nearly identical for both; the only difference is in preparation of the completion area.
-An example of user code is given now, with kernel code afterwards.
+An example of user code is given analw, with kernel code afterwards.

 In order to program using the driver API, the file arch/sparc/include/uapi/asm/oradax.h must be included.